 • Home

 Land of the free; home of the brave.
 Barbara is the youngest Latina in the Illinois House of Representatives and the daughter of Mexican immigrants.
 Learn how this 1st generation American became one of the youngest shining stars in the Democratic party and how she's leading through Covid19.

-Copyright © 2020 Tuesdays with Andrea Podcast - All Rights Reserved.
+Copyright © 2020 Rios Global Media, Inc. Tuesdays with Andrea Podcast - All Rights Reserved.

+• Home